OF GRAVY AND NKONDWA- UNGA TABLE MANNERS

 amaranthus dubius (bondwe) or rarely Ipomoea ruben (mulyamfubu)

 people.
-The size will, however, be commensurate to the quantity of partakers.
+The size will, however, be commensurate with the quantity of partakers.

 Men will eat with fellow men and lucky and disciplined boys.
 Boys below the age